pvandervelde/zinger/engineering.md

 Translating this requirement with the limitations leads to the following engineering demands:

-* Trajectory planning, i.e. path planning with a time / velocity / acceleration component
+* Trajectory planning, i.e. path planning with a velocity and acceleration component
 * Stability planning in relation to the trajectory, and the ability to adjust the trajectory based on the stability demands
-* Dynamic detection of in-appropriate paths, e.g. detecting inappropriate slopes while moving and being able to update the planned trajectory with the information
+* Static and dynamic detection of in-appropriate paths, e.g. detecting inappropriate slopes while moving and being able to update the planned trajectory with the information
 * Cargo status monitoring, specifically for the stability perspective
 * all wheel steering, with 360 degree rotation.
 Allows both tight turns as well as in place rotations and crab moves, which may all be necessary for accurate placement